 Tell us your story idea

-It's vital that you write protagonists of all kinds: women, trans, disabled, minorities, own voices/Indigenous cultures.
+It's vital you write protagonists of all kinds: women, trans, disabled, minorities, own voices/Indigenous cultures.
 We want to expand hero far beyond white, straight, and male, though of course your story might include people who identify as all three.
 Not sure if your story fits?
 Drop us a short note and ask!

 Don't wait for us to say yes